 Each reservation PWNA serves has different goals and needs.
-PWNA employs four service strategies to ensure relevant and meaningful support for each community:

-• MATERIAL SERVICES: Our Material Services address immediate needs for Northern Plains reservations, Southwest reservations, education and animal welfare.
-PWNA provides essential supplies and seasonal services that our Native community partners need to enhance their service to the community, for example, food that enables soup kitchens to provide more or better meals or enables food pantries to serve more people.
-Some of our community partners also use our goods as incentives to motivate participation, volunteerism, and retention in their programs, such as diapers and baby wipes (needed items) that encourage women to participate in prenatal care.

-- HIGHER EDUCATION SERVICES: The purpose of Higher Education Services is to increase college access and support retention of Native American students in school.
-These services are one of our Long-Term Solutions for strong, self-sufficient Native American communities. - CAPACITY BUILDING: The purpose of our Capacity Building services is to better equip reservation partners that want to make a greater contribution to their communities.
-We do this through: Four Directions (4D) leadership training of emerging leaders, mentoring and organized networking; Train-the-Trainer (T3) nutrition education to ensure professional cooks prepare healthy meals and can teach otehrs to do the same; and Emergency Preparedness planning with tribal communities to ensure an effective localized response when disaster strikes.
-Capacity Building helps motivated professionals at our partner agencies be more effective at work and have more impact on the people they serve. - COMMUNITY INVESTMENT PROJECTS: These projects aim to positively impact the lives of tribal members and to deliver a sustainable gain for Native communities thus the name "Community Investment Projects" (CIPs).
+PWNA employs four service strategies to ensure relevant and meaningful support for each community: • MATERIAL SERVICES: Our Material Services address immediate needs for Northern Plains reservations, Southwest reservations, education and animal welfare.
+PWNA provides the supplies and seasonal services our isolated reservation partner agencies need to provide an improved or more substantial service, such as food provided to soup kitchens that enables them to provide more or better meals.
+Some of our partner agencies also incorporate our materials as incentives to motivate participation, volunteerism, and retention in their programs.
+For example, diapers and baby wipes (needed items) may be incorporated into a program to encourage women to receive prenatal care.
+HIGHER EDUCATION SERVICES: The purpose of Higher Education Services is to increase college access and support retention of Native American students in school.
+These services, along with upcoming enhancements to our scholarships and transition camps, are one of our Long-Term Solutions for strong, self-sufficient Native American communities. • COMMUNITY INVESTMENT PROJECTS: In these projects, we aim to positively impact the lives of tribal members and to deliver some type of sustainable gain for Native communities - thus the name "Community Investment Projects" (CIP).
 PWNA supports and convenes community networks to address long-term concerns such as food sovereignty, nutrition-related health issues or youth development.
-We help bring together reservation needs and community-identified solutions with off-reservation resources.
+We help bring together reservation needs and identified solutions with off-reservation resources.
 We also support community members leading grassroots projects in catalyzing local residents around the issues they want to address.
 The end goal is identifying, resourcing and implementing long-term, sustainable solutions in reservation communities.
-One example is supporting a food sovereignty initiative that started with garden tilling to help a reservation partner motivate local gardening and ultimately generate in interest in fresh produce, canning, a greenhouse and a farmer's market.

-All these approaches support community leaders and change makers, while meeting immediate needs or supporting long-term solutions.
-We also raise awareness about challenging disparities and solutions in need of funding.
+One example is supporting a food sovereignty initiative that started with garden tilling to help a reservation partner motivate local gardening and ultimately generate in interest in fresh produce, canning, a greenhouse and a farmer's market. • CAPACITY BUILDING: The purpose of our Capacity Building services is to better equip reservation partners that want to make a greater contribution to their communities.
+This type of service helps build leaders in reservation communities through formalized personal and professional development, exposure to new resources and networking opportunities.
+Capacity Building helps motivated professionals at our partner agencies be more effective at work and have more impact on the people they serve.
+All of these approaches empower communities, leaders and catalysts for positive change, while meeting immediate needs or supporting long-term solutions.